cy6erskunk/q-n-a/docs/Technical_rules.md

 t.45

-1. For any injury or other medical reason which occurs in the course of a bout and which is properly attested by the delegate of the FIE Medical Commission or, in his /her absence, by FIE
+1. For any injury or other medical reason which occurs in the course of a bout and which is properly attested by the delegate of the FIE Medical Commission or, in his /her absence, by

-16

-November 2023

 the doctor and/or medical provider on duty, the Referee will allow a break in the fight lasting no longer than 5 minutes.
 Only the doctor and/or medical provider on duty can determine the length of time of treatment required when a medical time-out is granted.
 This break should be timed from the intervention of the delegate of the FIE Medical commission or, in his absence, the doctor. gave his opinion.
 This break should be strictly reserved for the requisite treatment.
 If the delegate of the FIE Medical Commission or, in his absence, the doctor on duty considers, before or at the end of the 5 minute break, that the fencer is incapable of continuing the fight, he/ she will decide that the fencer should retire (individual events) and/or be replaced, if possible (team events) (cf. o.99.6.a/b).